Robin Hood (1973 film): Music

 In 1969, Roger Miller began composing the songs for the film.
 A record of the film was made at the time of its release in 1973, which included its songs, score, narration, and dialogue.
 Both "Oo-De-Lally" and "Love" appear on the CD collection, Classic Disney: 60 Years of Musical Magic.
 "Love" is featured in the soundtrack for the 2009 film Fantastic Mr. Fox, directed by Wes Anderson.
 The full soundtrack of the film was released on August 4, 2017, as part of the Walt Disney Records: The Legacy Collection series on compact disc and digital.

 The song "The Phony King of England" bears a strong resemblance to a much older, bawdy English folk song, "The Bastard King of England".

+In 1997, Canadian art student Deidre LaCarte created a GeoCities page known as "Hampster Dance" which featured rows of animated GIFs of hamsters and other rodents dancing to a nine-second looped WAV file sampled from "Whistle Stop".
+In April 1999, capitalizing on the popularity of the website, English electronic group the Cuban Boys released "Cognoscenti vs. Intelligentsia", which peaked at number four on the UK Singles Chart.
+In its original release, the track featured a sped-up sample of "Whistle Stop".
+When the song was commercially released later that December, it was replaced with a soundalike sample.
+In June 2000, Deidre LaCarte partnered with producers The Boomtang Boys to release a site-sponsored novelty song, "The Hampsterdance Song", which also contained a sound-alike sample of "Whistle Stop".
+Disney did not authorize the use of the actual "Whistle Stop" clip, so an original recording sung by Boomtang Boys member Rob DeBoer was created and used instead; liner notes for the single state: "Includes elements of 'Whistle Stop' by Roger Miller."

 Songs

 Original songs performed in the film include: